 I am not who I was when I was 10 years old.
 I am not who I was when I was 20 or 30 or 40 years old.
 I am a continual change and an evolution of self.

 I am no longer afraid of the Boogeyman or the ghost stories from my youth but I still have fears and discomforts about the dark.
-My fears of crowds and people are still relevant.
+My fear of crowds and people are still relevant.
 They’re not as crippling as they used to be.
 I had to learn different routines and practice different ideas to help me overcome my old phobias that were so unsettling.

 My approach to my mental health and emotional fitness is certainly different from the times when I was at the bottom.
 There was no way out at the time and no way to stand back up.
-There was nowhere left to fall; yet, somehow, whether this was because I always had the ability to overcome or I found it, I learned the secrets of how to endure.
+There was nowhere left to fall; yet somehow, whether this was because I always had the ability to overcome or I found it, I learned the secrets of how to endure.

 No, really.
 It’s the truth.